+Finally, the pact states the importance of collaborating through a positive listening, also with the goal of making the colleagues' job easier.
+The respect of the pact represents the basic essential condition to enhance the alliance among people which, together, constitute the company.
 The project "Made in illy" is still in progress: some of the company's employees share their skills and experiences and volunteer in organizing parties.

 Internal and external communication activities are integrated with the training plan and with industrial relations.
-Thanks in part to the great deal of attention the company pays to human resources and its active Corporate Social Responsibility policies, only a few of its employees - about 2% - belong to labour unions.
+Thanks in part to the great deal of attention the company pays to human resources and its active Corporate Social Responsibility policies, only a few of its employees - about 3,7% - belong to labour unions.
 The internal relations that illycaffé has built over time aim to maintain a transparent and proper relationship with its employees, in full compliance with national collective bargaining agreements and national and international labor agreements.
 In the first months of 2013 was resolved a dispute opened in 2012 in France, while a case is still work in progress.
-In 2012 the FLAI CGIL labor union appointed a company union representative.